Collared finchbill

 The collared finchbill (Spizixos semitorques) is a species of songbird in the bulbul family, Pycnonotidae.
 It is found in China, Taiwan, Japan and Vietnam.

 The species favors forested hills at moderate elevations.
 Primarily a frugivore, the collared finchbill also eats seeds and insects.
 The birds are typically monogamous, with females building nests in trees in which to lay their eggs.

+Diet

+They eat fruit, including Hedera nepalensis and Paederia scandens.

 Taxonomy and systematics

 Alternate names for the collared finchbill include the black-headed finch-bill, Chinese finch-bill, Japanese finch-bill, collared finch-billed bulbul and Swinhoe's finch-billed bulbul.